rolfedh/asciidoctor-dita-vale/.github/pull_request_template.md

-Issue #NUMBER.
+Fixes issue #NUMBER.
 If this pull request does not address an existing issue, write a clear and concise description of what the code changes accomplish and link to supporting documentation if available.

 ### Implementation checklist